krshubham/pyprojects/README.md

 # pyprojects
-A collection of some interesting Python Projects.
+pyprojects is a collection of different types of Python Projects.

+The list belows references the types of projects included in this repo.

 ## Birthday Liker
-This project will like all the posts on your facebook wall which are in context of wishing birthday.
+This projects will find all relevant posts about 'birthdays' and like them on your Facebook wall.

-## face_Detect
+## Face Detect

-This is a python facedetection project.
+This is a python face detection project.

-## momentum
+## Momentum

 **need more details to add relevant data**